 “I know!” she cried, the shame written all over her face.

 Calories, sugars, fat grams, carbs whatever you want to measure, have to be burned or used by some form of physical exercise.

 You expend a certain amount of energy per day just doing your everyday stuff like breathing, walking, functioning as a human etc, but if you put more into your body than you are using, it hangs around on your body as fat!

 More Reading: List of the Best Weight Loss Shake Options in Australia

 The Truth On Why You’re Fat

-People get fat because they eat shit and don’t exercise.
-Simple as that.
+People get fat because they eat crap and don’t exercise enough to burn off those calories.

 I understand that some medical issues can make people put on weight and that it can be almost impossible for these people to get it off, but I’m talking about the majority here.

-The people who bitch and complain about the extra 10kgs they can’t shift, all the while shovelling down Cadbury cooking chocolate chips (coz they are really just like normal chocolate – don’t buy them!) whilst watching late night TV or bypassing Maccas on the way home from kids sports at 6pm and stealing ¾ of your kids’ chips.
+The people who bitch and complain about the extra 10kgs they can’t shift, all the while shovelling down Cadbury cooking chocolate chips (coz they are really just like normal chocolate – don’t buy them!) whilst watching late-night TV or bypassing weight Macweightcas on the way home from kids sports at 6pm and stealing ¾ of your kids’ chips.

 This is not about fat-shaming, it’s about taking responsibility.